Susan Kelly Power

-Susan Kelly Power (1925–2022) was an American author and activist and member of the Yanktonai Dakota First Nation.
-She founded the American Indian Center of Chicago, which provided services for Native American peoples.
+Susan Kelly Power (1925–2022) was an indigenous American Yanktonai Dakota activist and founding member of the American Indian Center of Chicago, Illinois.

+Not to be confused with her daughter, Mona Susan Power, an American author.

 Early life

-Susan Louise Kelly Power was originally from Fort Yates, North Dakota.
-She was born on the Standing Rock Sioux Reservation in 1925. was enrolled in an Indian Boarding School and later briefly sent to a Catholic boarding school within South Dakota and was then sent back to North Dakota to Bismarck Indian School.
+Susan Louise Kelly Power was born on January 22, 1925, in Fort Yates, North Dakota, on the Standing Rock Sioux Reservation.

+Power was enrolled in an Indian Boarding School and later briefly sent to a Catholic boarding school within South Dakota and was then sent back to North Dakota to Bismarck Indian School.
 While in these schools, Susan faced physical and mental abuse from school staff.
 Due to unforeseen circumstances, in 1942 she arrived in Chicago to work where she eventually stayed due to financial constraints.

 Susan was part of a large family, with seven siblings and parents Josephine and Colvin Kelly.
 Susan had close bonds with her sisters and a warm family life.
 Her Mother was one of her role models.

 Career

 Power worked in a factory and edited legal publications for the University of Chicago Law School.
-She held positions at the Museum of Science & Industry, the Salvation Army, and the US Census Bureau.
+She held positions at the Museum of Science and Industry, the Salvation Army, and the US Census Bureau.
 Power was active with Native groups such as the Indian Council Fire and the National Congress of American Indians, becoming was the organization's youngest member at the time of its creation in 1944.

 She launched the American Indian Center of Chicago in 1953.
 On February 20, 2016, Power spoke at a community event at the center.